Performing VM Restore

 If multiple VMs are added to the restore session, these VMs are processed in parallel.

-- [This step applies only if you perform restore to the original location and if the source VM is still present in the location] The RHV backup proxy powers off the source VM and removes it from the RHV infrastructure.
+- [This step applies only if you perform restore to the original location and if the source VM is still present in the location] The RHV backup proxy powers off the source VM and removes it from the RHV environment.

 - The RHV backup proxy creates empty virtual disks in the target location.
 The number of empty disks equals the number of disks attached to the source VM.